osu-srml/Automating-Data-Annotation-under-Strategic-Human-Agents/README.md

 # Automating-Data-Annotation-under-Strategic-Human-Agents

-This is the code for our paper ```Automating Data Annotation under Strategic Human Agents: Risks and Potential Solutions```
+This is the code for our NeurIPS 2024 paper ```Automating Data Annotation under Strategic Human Agents: Risks and Potential Solutions```

 The experiments have been done on 5 datasets by directly running the following notebooks: